GreatOJ/ParadiseEats/README.md

 ## Next Steps

-- Implement user login and signup functionality with proper data storage
+- Implement user login and signup functionality with proper data storage [completed]
 - Develop screens for browsing the restaurant menu and adding items to a cart [completed]
-- Implement a checkout process for payment (placeholder functionality for now).
+- Implement a checkout process for payment (placeholder functionality for now) [completed]
-- Style the application with a restaurant theme.
+- Style the application with a restaurant theme [completed]

 This README file will be updated as the project progresses.
 ---